Metaswitch/clearwater-readthedocs/Clearwater-DNS-Usage.md

 Zones are configured through "zone files" (defined in [RFC 1034](http://tools.ietf.org/rfc/rfc1034.txt) and [RFC 1035](http://tools.ietf.org/rfc/rfc1035.txt)).

-If you followed the instructions above, the zone file for your root zone is at `/etc/bind/db.<zone>`.
+If you followed the instructions above, the zone file for your zone is at `/etc/bind/db.<zone>`.

 For Clearwater, you should be able to adapt the following example zone file by correcting the IP addresses and duplicating (or removing) entries where you have more (or fewer) than 2 nodes in each tier.